This post is by Bernie Carr,

-I am starting to see more people becoming concerned about preparing.
+With all the recent disasters – wildfires, floods, tornadoes, and now the coronavirus spread, I am seeing more people becoming concerned about preparing.
 Within the last month or so, I have been seeing more visits resulting from readers looking for information on prepping or becoming more self sufficient while living in an apartment.
-I am glad more of us are starting to prepare.
 One of the most frequently asked questions is how does someone get started.

-- What do you have as far as water and food right now?
+- Do you have any water or food in your pantry?
+I have seen households where they only have a bottle of orange juice in their refrigerator and nothing else.
 How many days of food and water can your family count on, based on what you have in your pantry?
 One day?
 Two days?
 Don’t feel bad if you don’t have much.
 If you know what you have, you have a place to start.